 Root cuttings are also a possible way of propagating saskatoon serviceberry.
 It should always be done when the plant is dormant, this can be autumn or very early spring.

-When you take a root cutting, you are digging around a parent plant and looking for a healthy piece of root to transplant.
+When you take root cuttings, you are digging around a parent plant and looking for a healthy piece of root to transplant.

 You have to be careful not to take a major root from the parent plant because it might end up killing it!
 Although it does have to be thick enough and disease-free.